calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 - [ ] Build life coaching or therapy into my life on a regular cadence.
 - [ ] Keep using yoga as a tool to aid in my mental health.
+- [ ] Avoid having my phone be the first thing I interact with in the morning.

 ### Relationships